pierre-jean/pierre-jean.github.io/_posts/2013-08-25-little-tricks-with-adb.md

 ---

 I wanted to use earlier today my hardware device (a Sony Ericsonn Xperia Pro phone), to test some android developments on it.
-As it's been a long time since my last development on android, i only had blury memories on how things work.
+As it's been a long time since my last development on android, I only had blury memories on how things work.

-I bump on an error, here is how i solved it.
+I bumped on an error, here is how I solved it.

 Check the device connection
 ---------------------------

 To connect your phone through USB cable and be able to debug your app on it, you have to follow the steps described on [the official documentation][1].
 Basically, it's
  * **enable USB debugging** on your device,
- * on Linux, **adding some udev rules** on `/etc/udev/`: for an Sony Ericsson phone, create a executable file with the following content:
+ * on Linux, **adding some udev rules** on `/etc/udev/`: for an Sony Ericsson phone, create an executable file with the following content:
  ```Shell
     SUBSYSTEM=="usb", ATTR{idVendor}=="0fce", MODE="0666", GROUP="plugdev"
  ```